trinidadgithub/IaC/README.md

 - **aws/**
   Contains general work related to AWS features and services.
 This directory includes scripts, configurations, and IaC files for various AWS components.

+- **azure/**
+  Contains information regarding how to setup your Windows workstation to be running Azure CLI commands.

+- **concourse-terraform/**
+  A study on deploying concourse as a docker container.
+A second study will deploy concourse to a dedicated Ubuntu server.

 - **docker/**
   Holds Docker-related work, primarily focused on containerizing AWS features and deploying containerized applications within the AWS ecosystem.